- General Information

 - During the welcome visit, St. Olaf College supervisor, the candidate, and the host teacher discuss the edTPA and a plan for its implementation.

 - Lesson plans for the learning segment must be included with the edTPA.
 Candidates should use the Lesson Plan Template (with color and edTPA coding) or Lesson Plan Template (without color or edTPA coding).

 - There will be two mandatory edTPA Writing Days at St. Olaf during the first half of student teaching (check your ED 381 syllabus for the specific dates.)

 - The learning segment taping should be completed within the first six weeks of student teaching.
 The edTPA needs to be completed and uploaded in Tk20 by the end of the first half of student teaching (check your ED 389 Syllabus for the due date.)

 - Before student teaching ends you will meet with your generalist supervisor and/or Director of Assessment to discuss your edTPA score and takeaways from completing the edTPA.
 Students must meet the minimum threshold for each task or they will need to remediate for licensure.
-Students not meeting the threshold for ANY task will be required to resubmit their edTPA to Pearson (and pay all costs associated with that resubmission).
+Students not meeting the threshold for TWO or more tasks will be required to resubmit their edTPA to Pearson (and pay all costs associated with that resubmission).